justinpriest/JTPfunc/README.md

 ## Example Functions

-There are many unique functions contained here, many with esoteric applications to ADF&G data.
+There are several unique functions contained here, some with esoteric applications to ADF&G data.

 ### Function `statweek()`